Maths Trainee 2016/17 - Teacher of Maths, Arnold Hill School.

 I particularly liked the fact that it wasn't just the people in charge of the SCITT, but the school community as a whole who were involved in the selection process: the head of Maths was present during all phases of the interview, I was given the chance to chat to two students who showed me around the school and I believe the students' opinion about me was also taken into account in the decision to make an offer.

 The actual interview part was more a conversation than a series of questions and answers, which made it interesting, informative and not at all stressful.
-I'm now a Maths trainee at The West Bridgford School and I couldn't be happier to have chosen EMTTP as my SCITT provider.
+I completed my teaching placements at the West Bridgford School and Kimberley School and I am now employed as a Maths teacher at Arnold Hill School.
+I couldn't be happier to have chosen EMTTP as my SCITT provider.

 I always knew that I wanted to be a teacher since I was a child.
 My mum and dad used to tell me that I'd line my toys and sister up to take registers and teach them Disney facts: Interestingly, I now sometimes forget to take my register with real students!
 As much as I love reading and generally being in a classroom, I knew that a straight PGCE at the end of my degree was not an option for me.
 I needed to learn in an environment which fully immersed me in the life of a teacher and the EMTTP SCITT presented me with that option.
 Not only would I learn on the job, but I would also be given the opportunity to gain a PGCE as EMTTP has The University of Nottingham as a partner - really it was the best of both worlds.